mnursat/mnursat/README.md

 - 👋 Hi, I’m Nursat
-- 💻 .NET C# developer primarily on the asp.net framework
+- 💻 .NET C# software engineer primarily on the asp.net framework
 - 📫 How to reach me makhsotnursat00@gmail.com